 - Fall risk management

-- Teach compensatory techniquest to improve Activities of Daily Living (eating, bathing, dressing, grooming, toileting, transfers, hygiene, kitchen mangement & proper body mechanics).
+- Teach compensatory techniques to improve Activities of Daily Living (eating, bathing, dressing, grooming, toileting, transfers, hygiene, kitchen management & proper body mechanics).

 - Low/Impaired vision & hearing therapy (designed to restore sensory-integrative function)

 - Memory retention activities (to restore short-term memory)

 - Functional reach & dexterity (arthritic & joint pain)